yugabyte/yugabyte-db/docs/content/latest/deploy/_index.md

 ---
 title: Deploy
 linkTitle: Deploy
-description: Deploy Yugabyte DB
+description: Deploy YugabyteDB
-headcontent: You can deploy Yugabyte DB to any public cloud or private data center of your choice using either Yugabyte DB or the Yugabyte Platform.
+headcontent: You can deploy YugabyteDB to any public cloud or private data center of your choice using either YugabyteDB or the Yugabyte Platform.
 image: /images/section_icons/index/deploy.png
 aliases:
   - /deploy/